-One Lucky Wish bracelets are already tied and have been prayed on by monks with a strong spiritual connection from the Potola Palace in Tibet.
-The last remaining step to tie a red string bracelet around your wrist is for a friend to place the bracelet over your wrist and to tighten the knot around your wrist.
+One Lucky Wish Red String bracelets are already tied and have been prayed on by monks with a strong spiritual connection.
+The last remaining step to tie a red string bracelet around your wrist.
+Have a friend to place the bracelet over your wrist and to tighten the knot around your wrist.

 The Kabbalah Prayer